Hassanibrar632/YOLOv11/README.md

 # YOLOv11 UAV Detection

 This repository contains code and resources for fine-tuning YOLOv11n on the HIT-UAV dataset to achieve optimal hyperparameters for UAV-based detection of humans, cars, bikes, and other entities using AI.
-This can be really helpfull from military point-of-view.

 ## Table of Contents
 - [Overview](#overview)